 E. TRAINING REQUIREMENTS

-- All Drexel University Employees (including Student Workers), Volunteers and Non-Employee Associates are required to complete annual compliance training on safe environment issues and procedures for mandated reporting of child abuse.
-Any University Student whose academic pursuits, community service or extra-curricular activities would include Direct Contact with a Minor must also complete annual compliance training on safe environment issues and procedures for mandatory reporting of child abuse.
+- All Drexel University Employees (including Student Workers), Volunteers, and Non-Employee Associates are required to complete annual compliance training on safe environment issues and procedures for mandated reporting of child abuse.
+Any University Student whose academic pursuits, community service or extra-curricular activities would include Direct Contact (or Direct Volunteer Contact) with a Minor must also complete annual compliance training on safe environment issues and procedures for mandatory reporting of child abuse.

 - The individuals listed above must contact the Minors Coordinator to arrange for Protection of Minors and Mandated Reporting of Child Abuse Training.

 - New hires whose activities will involve Direct Contact with a Minor must complete this training within 30 days of hire date.

 - Department Administrators, or their designees, will be responsible for maintaining a file for certificates of completion for proof of this training.

 - Additionally, External Sponsors and Independent Contractors shall be required to submit the Certification of Background Checks and Training for External Sponsors Form [PDF] to the Minors Coordinator certifying completion of training on safe environment issues and procedures for mandatory reporting of child abuse within a one year period.

 - Any Drexel University Faculty or Professional Staff Member who is required to maintain a professional license or certification in a profession that has Direct Contact with Minors (e.g., teacher, doctor, nurse, psychologist), under state law, must undergo training as follows:

 - Licensed employees applying for a new license or certification issued by the licensing board must complete at least three (3) hours of child abuse recognition and reporting training approved by the PA Department of Human Services;